imbestgeorge/letsfindpeople/README.md

 ```

 The output will be placed in `frontend/dist`.
 The project is configured for single-page app deployment on platforms like Vercel.

----

-## 📄 License

-Private repository for LetsFindPeople.